monurcan/precise_benchmark_for_image_editing/README.md

     output_image.save(f"output_folder/{sample['id']}.png")
 ```

-**You do not have to download this GitHub repo for evaluation.
-This is just source code.** You can use it as a pip package.
+You should install our pip package. **You do not have to download this GitHub repo.
+This is just source code.**

 ```
 pip install git+https://github.com/monurcan/precise_benchmark_for_image_editing.git